The Bankrate promise

 To apply for wedding loans, follow these five steps:

 - Check your credit: Figure out where your credit stands by checking your credit score.
-If you don’t have the best credit, you may want to improve it before you apply for wedding loans.
-This can boost your chances of being approved and get you lower rates, which could save you thousands of dollars.
+If you don’t have the best credit, you may want to take steps to improve it before you apply for a loan.

-- Shop for lenders: There is no shortage of wedding loan lenders.
-You can find them with online lenders or at various banks or credit unions.
+- Shop for lenders: There is no shortage of wedding loan lenders — from banks to credit unions.
 Check each lender’s credit requirements, funding times, loan rates and terms so you can determine which ones are a good fit.

 - Compare offers: Closely compare the wedding loan offers you receive.
 Consider interest rates, terms and fees.
 Choose the most favorable option that will save you the most money.